 MessagingStyle

-the messages, and whether the conversation is amongst a group (that is, the
+the messages, and whether the conversation is among a group of users.

 a Notification